For

 'I don't want my Counsellor to tell me what to do!'

 Still here?
 Still reading?
 Awesome!
-Because Ignite Counselling just happens to have one of the best and brightest youth counsellors around.
-Erin Legault has worked with youth her whole career and youth also just happen to be a population that she is most comfortable with and passionate to work with.
-Please feel free to give our office a call and start the awesome process for yourself.
+Because Ignite Counselling just happens to have some of the best and brightest youth counsellors around.
+Please feel free to give our office a call and start the awesome process for yourself